colinzhaoust/pir/README.md

         key_ref: a map from the query number (string) to the retrieval target index in the corpus

-        query_labels: a list of labels showing the query characteristics, for evaluation purpose
+        query_labels: a list of labels showing the query characteristics, for evaluation purposes

         corpus: a list a the retrieval targets